How often do you find yourself saying yes to something when you really want to say no?

 Of course, guilt had to be at the top of this list!
 I’d love to meet one person who hasn’t done something out of guilt at some point in their life.

 I used to be a big guilt junkie myself.
 Hell for a very long time, I felt guilty for being born.
 I was adopted and figured I ruined my birth mother’s life by being born and then my Mum reminded me how she stayed in an unhappy marriage ‘because of us kids’ so I felt guilty about that as well.
 (I’m happy to report, I realized that none of the above was my fault and stopped feeling guilty about it).

-I’ve also learned how harmful and toxic an emotion guilt can be.
+I’ve also learned how harmful and toxic the emotion of guilt can be.
 It breeds resentment and can lead to hate and bitterness.

 The interesting thing about guilt is that it only works when we let it.

-I think a way to start eliminating the guilt in your life is to be aware exactly what you feel guilty for and more importantly who that guilt is linked to.
+I think a way to start eliminating the guilt in your life is to be aware of exactly what you feel guilty for and more importantly who that guilt is linked to.
 Often one person can be a trigger for a ton of guilt we feel.

 Then you can work on tackling your big guilt issues and dealing with your guilt triggers.
-By tackling the big issues, some of the smaller ones may start to full away as things come into perspective.
+By tackling the big issues, some of the smaller ones may start to fade away as things come into perspective.